Mindfulness Based Stress Reduction

 What is the financial investment?

-The investment for the full 8 week course, including 24 hours of live contact time, materials and recorded practices has been steeply discounted for Mental Health Professionals - just $150.00
+The investment for the full 8 week course, including 24 hours of live contact time, CUEs, materials and recorded practices is just $375.00

 What if I miss a session?